IU-Webprogrammierung/web-programmierung-sandraJessica/README.md

 Links to the live version of the project will be provided in the future.

 🔮 Future Plans
-- Adding interactive elements with JavaScript
+- Adding more interactive elements with JavaScript
 - Further optimizing responsiveness
 - Enhancing accessibility